-Many of the children are siblings of children who were in classrooms before them.
+Many children have older siblings who were in classrooms before them.
 Often these parents have an established relationship with a teaching team and would like their younger child placed in the same room.
 We do our very best to honor these requests.
 However, other than the sibling example, we ask that families do not request specific teachers or classrooms.

 How does PIC decide what classroom children are placed in?

-There are many, many factors that go into classroom placement decisions and this process is probably one of the most complicated things that we do.
+There are many factors that go into classroom placement decisions and this process is probably one of the most complicated things that we do.
 As much as possible, we want each child to move into a classroom where there are other children who s/he knows.
 We want a balance of gender, age-range, and of part-week and full-week children.
-Again, teachers know which children will do better if moving with a peer group or being split from a specific peer group.
+Again, teachers know which children will do better moving with a peer group or being split from a specific set of peers.
 We also take into account which classroom culture may best fit each child’s personality and temperament.

-As children become the older-end of the age group in their classroom, are their developmental needs being met?
+As children reach the older-end of the age range in their classroom, how are their developmental needs being met?